Hebrew and Greek Biblical Homonyms

 Second, the English language changes over time, leading to updates of previous versions or entirely new ones.

 Different versions reflect different theories of translation (See: The Translation History Of The Bible).
-Below are a few word examples we can use to demonstrate to show how one incorrectly selected word choice can change the whole meaning of the scripture of contradict another passage of scripture.
+Below are a few word examples we can use to demonstrate to show how one incorrectly selected word choice can change the whole meaning of the scripture by contradicting another passage of scripture.
 Even if the incorrect word choice was selected it could nonetheless be translated correctly.

 Bear: (animal) (endure) (birth) (carry) (tell) (yeld)